-- The opponent is actively resisting you at all times-- and you in turn, must actively resist them.
+- The opponent actively resists at all times -- and in turn, you must actively resist them.

-- All techniques are performed with the “malicious intent” of defeating your opponent; they are not simply demonstrating a technique.
+- All techniques are performed with the “malicious intent” of defeating your opponent; they are not simply demonstrations of technique.

 - Perform/think clearly under pressure.